TosbackCgusBridge-Bot/CGUs-versions/Usanetwork/Privacy Policy.md

 *   Privacy Policy
 *   European Privacy Policy
 *   Mobile Apps
-*   Cookies / Tracking
+*   Cookie Notice

 Privacy PolicyChineseslovenskýEspañol (Americas)ItalianoPortuguês (Portugal)Português(Brasil)NederlandsEnglishPolskiSwedishJapaneseHrvatskiMagyarDanishCрпскиEspañol (Spain)RomânDeutschPусскийSlovenščinaFrançaisCeštinaEnglish

-Last Updated: 25 May 2018
+Last Updated: 4 June 2019

 This Privacy Policy explains how NBCUniversal and its affiliates collect, use, and share information from or about you when you use our websites, downloadable applications such as games, interactive TV mobile applications, and voice-activated assistants, and other services that link to this policy, as well as connected devices such as theme park devices (“NBCUniversal Services”).